top of page

 Here are what we keep notes of:

-Restaurants- Simple- Restaurants we LOVE, Restaurants we LIKE, and restaurants we HATE (we like to try new places, but sometimes we also want to go back to the place that we loved their steak tacos!)
+Restaurants- Simple- Restaurants we LOVE, Restaurants we LIKE, and Restaurants we HATE (we like to try new places, but sometimes we also want to go back to the place where we loved their steak tacos!)

 Bucket List- a list of classes we want to take, things we want to try, and places we want to go!

-Work Info- This is where my husband tracks his hours so we always know the yearly total, member ID #, and also puts the address of his current job.
+Work Info- This is where my husband tracks his hours so we always know the yearly total and member ID #, and also puts the address of his current job.

-Ideas- My husband is a constant flow of random ideas and inventions, he puts them all down here and who knows maybe one day you'll being buying his latest new product!
+Ideas- My husband is a constant flow of random ideas and inventions.
+He puts them all down here, and who knows, maybe one day you'll be buying his latest new product!

-Codes- Wifi codes for friends houses, families houses, our house!
+Codes- Wi-Fi codes for friends' houses, family's houses, and our house!

 7. Desktop

-Forcing myself to keep my desktop clean is actually forcing myself to take a second and go through it and put it in the correct spot.
+Forcing myself to keep my desktop clean is actually forcing me to take a second and go through it and put it in the correct spot.

-I have a Macbook and my dock consists of my most used apps, I always "remove from dock" when it is an app I do not use regularly.
+I have a Macbook and my dock consists of my most used apps.
+I always "remove from the dock" when it is an app I do not use regularly.

 8. Phone

 Organizing your phone should be based on your preferences and your life.
-I know people out there that organize by color (of the app!) or that don't use folders at all OMG.
+I know people out there who organize by color (of the app!) or who don't use folders at all OMG.

-All of my notifications for all apps are turned off, the only thing that I keep on is Email because both of our incomes thrive from that, and I need to be responsive and available.
-I don't always respond immediately, but at-least I'm notified and can check if its significant.
-However, all other apps I have notifications off, so that I'm not constantly opening up and checking my phone.
-The only attention my apps get, is when I designate time to give them attention.
+All of my notifications for all apps are turned off; the only thing that I keep on is Email because both of our incomes thrive from that, and I need to be responsive and available.
+I don't always respond immediately, but at least I'm notified and can check if it's significant.
+However, for all other apps, I have notifications off so that I'm not constantly opening up and checking my phone.
+The only attention my apps get is when I designate time to give them attention.